sysrqmagician/bittenhumans/README.md

 For more detailed information, check the [API documentation](https://docs.rs/bittenhumans).

-## Use Cases

-- Status bars and system monitors
-- File managers and download managers
-- System information displays
-- Anywhere byte sizes need to be displayed in a human-readable format

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.